department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/BackEnd/Testing/LocalInstances.md

 When running vets-api locally, you cannot hit a mobile endpoint out of the box.
 You must have an access token imbedded with the identity of the intended Test User.
 Retrieving a token has become a simple process using our Mobile DevTools, once you have completed the pre-reqs (one time only):

 * [vets-api](https://github.com/department-of-veterans-affairs/vets-api) is cloned, set up and working properly.
-This includes bundled and all migrations run.
+This includes having bundled and all migrations run.
+See the vets-api README for help with this.
 * [vets-api-mockdata](https://github.com/department-of-veterans-affairs/vets-api-mockdata) cloned in sibling directorty (nothing to setup)
 * ngrok account created, installed, and configured.
 See [DevTools README](https://github.com/department-of-veterans-affairs/va-mobile-dev-tools/blob/main/README.md#ngrok-setup)